Resources for family caregivers

 - We even offer an online directory of services covering national, state, and local programs.

-"I sent this website to my brother.
-He subscribed too.
+"I sent this website to my brother so he could read the articles too.
 Now he has a better idea of what we're dealing with so he and I can work together as a team."

 "This website gives my clients clear, easy to understand information.
 It also saves me time with the online directory of Community Programs."

 "I love my mother, but I couldn't do it all.
-Center for Elders' Independence has provided us with the support we need so Mom can continue living safely at home."
+Hospice Buffalo has provided us with the support we need so Mom can continue living safely at home."

 "The monthly e-newsletter helps me realize I'm not alone, that there are people who can help."